bennettoxford/kissh/README.md

     ./add.py YOUR_GITHUB_USERNAME ~/.ssh/datalab_ed25519

-This is should update your user and key fingerprint in the `passwd` file, marking this key as your current Datalab key.
+This is should ensure your user has a correct entry with key fingerprint in the `passwd` file, marking this key as your current Datalab key.

 You need to add and commit this, but you MUST sign it with your registered Github GPG key, or else the commit will be blocked.